zpaulovics/datetimepicker-rails/README.md

  - http://eonasdan.github.io/bootstrap-datetimepicker version 4.0.0

-### Compatibility details
+### Branches

 Master & eonasdan branches, tags v4.0.0+: Bootstrap 3+, Rails 4+ and SimpleForm 3.1+ (using https://github.com/eonasdan/bootstrap-datetimepicker.git as submodule, well maintained repo).
 Any further development will be made on these branches.

-Tag v3.0.1 and tarruda branch: Bootstrap 3+, Rails 4+ and SimpleForm 3.1.RC1+ (using an upgraded version of https://github.com/tarruda/bootstrap-datetimepicker.git as inline code, not maintained).
-No further development, only bug fix for fatal issues on this branch.

-Tag v1.0.0: Rails 3.2, Bootstrap 2.3.2 & SimpleForm >= 2.0.4 - No further development, only bug fix for fatal issues on this branch.
+Tag v1.0.0: Rails 3.2, Bootstrap 2.3.2 & SimpleForm >= 2.0.4 - It is archived.
+No further development or maintenance.

 ### Dependency

-Versions v4.0.0+ has a dependency on the moment.js version 2.9 javascript library (for details refer to: http://momentjs.com/) and the gem includes the dependency reference in its Gemfile (gem 'momentjs-rails', '~> 2.9',  :github => 'derekprior/momentjs-rails').
+Versions v4.0.0+ has a dependency on the moment.js version 2.9+ javascript library (for details refer to: http://momentjs.com/).
+Includes the dependency reference in its Gemfile (gem 'momentjs-rails', '~> 2.9',  :github => 'derekprior/momentjs-rails').

-Versions v3.0.2 & v3.0.3 has a dependency on the moment.js version v2.7, but the gem **have not installed this library** out of the box, so **you have to look after that**.
-Put "gem 'momentjs-rails', '2.7',  :github => 'derekprior/momentjs-rails'" to your project Gemfile to install it.

 ### Credits and references